-Sysparm Use Possible Values Default STARTUPPGM Specifies the name(s) of one or more SMARTS application see text none programs to be invoked at the end of initialization.
+Sysparm Use Possible Values Default

+see text none

+programs to be invoked at the end of initialization.

+'''

 STARTUPPGM={ name | (name1, name2, ..., namen) }

+'''

 These programs are scheduled in the order in which they are specified to execute in SMARTS server threads once the system has initialized.
 These application programs execute as attached tasks under SMARTS's user ID and can use all SMARTS functionality.